KittyGiraudel/sass-compatibility/README.md

 * Clone [sass-spec](https://github.com/sass/sass-spec) and symlink
   `sass-spec/spec` to `spec` if needed.
 * Load tests from `_data/tests.yml`.
+* Download docker images of the Ruby Sass and Libsass executables.
 * Compile each test input with all supported engines, and normalize the output CSS (creating `output.#{engine}.css` files in the test directory).